Windsurfing: The modern windsurfer

-Jim Drake, a California aeronautical engineer, invented and patented a sail powered surfboard in 1967 that became the modern Windsurfer we know today.
-Drake's version differed from Darby's in many significant ways.
-The sailor stood upright on a large, high-performance surfboard while holding directly onto the windward side of an aerodynamically shaped triangular sail.
+Between 1967 and 1970, Jim Drake, a California-based aeronautical engineer, invented and co-patented a sail-powered surfboard that introduced the fundamental design principles of modern windsurfing.
+Drake's design differed substantially from earlier sailboards.
+It allowed the rider to stand upright on a large surfboard while directly holding on to the windward side of an aerodynamically shaped triangular sail.